Elections in Kentucky: Ballot access

 Kentucky law divides political parties into three classes, depending on the percentage of the statewide vote they received in the previous presidential election.
 The three classes are political parties, political organizations, and political groups.
 Candidates from each class are subject to differing rules of ballot access.

 Political parties

-Political parties are the first class of parties and must receive twenty percent of the statewide vote in the previous presidential election.
+Political parties are the first class of parties and must receive ten percent of the statewide vote in the previous presidential election.
 Political party candidates are required to be nominated by primary elections, which are operated by the state.
 Kentucky has closed primaries, meaning that only voters registered with a party may vote in its primary election.

 Following the 2024 presidential election, there were two political parties in Kentucky: